Mermaid Sapphires: Teal Sapphires At Their Very Best

-Now what if we tell you that your big day could be sanctified with a gemstone that combines the depth of the blue oceans with the vivacity and energy of the green earth?
-Yes, the stunning teal sapphires at its best could be the exact something special that you were looking for to elevate your special day.
+Now, what if we tell you that your big day could be sanctified with a gemstone that combines the depth of the blue oceans with the vivacity and energy of the green earth?
+Yes, the stunning teal sapphires at their best could be the exact something special that you were looking for to elevate your special day.

 Presenting the mermaid sapphire, a match made in heaven that reflects the most precious of the earth’s elements – the oceans and the forests.

 From ancient deities to one of the most iconic corporate coffee logos, mermaids have long held the fascination of generations since their first perceptible mention in Assyria around 1000 BC.
 Creatures of indubitable beauty, mermaids have been the center of aquatic lore, particularly sea-faring people.
 Their half-human, half-fish disposition, mythically makes them the aquatic equivalent of humans.
 Thus perhaps we were destined to fall in love with the mermaid sapphires.

 The beautiful mermaid sapphires spin a story unto themselves.
 Explorers of the vast unknown that is the ocean, a beautiful mermaid dived deep into the sea, looking for hidden treasures.
 She surfed through the colorful reefs and asked many schools of fish to guide her to the most beautiful thing they had ever seen.
 Tired from her search, she sat down to rest for a while.
 Just then, a vein of sunlight caught a small opening in an inconspicuous mollusk and something sparkled within.